Vincent Giraud's PhD Thesis - Application security on uncontrolled systems

-Vincent Giraud’s PhD thesis, titled Exploration of Code Security and Operating System Security, is currently in progress at Wordline hardware security labs.
+Vincent Giraud’s PhD thesis, titled “Application security on uncontrolled systems: Study of the risks, protections, stakes and interests around trust in off-the-shelf computer products”, is currently in progress at Ingénico hardware security labs.
 His thesis is co-supervised by David Naccache from ENS Paris, and it commenced in September 2020.

 Abstract